Erika Turk was NOT your typical university student during her time at college. Ramen and take out were not her normal meals. Instead? She got an Anova

 Cooking sous vide with Erika

 Since the Anova entered her life, Erika has been on an ascent she never thought possible.
 Sous vide definitely took her to the next level, and one she didn't even know existed.
 Her favorite dish to give a precise warm-water bath?
 A beautiful ribeye steak.
 She's even befriended the butcher at the local grocery store, and they have a secret arrangement where he saves the good stuff for her!
-A close second favorite is pork tenderloin (you can find her recipe for that here
+A close second favorite is sous vide apple butter pork tenderloin

 Last Thanksgiving, Erika invited all her friends over who didn't have a chance to travel for the holiday, and she threw a full on Sous Vide Shindig.
 She cut the turkey up and followed one of her biggest culinary influences, J. Kenji López-Alt's, recipe for sous vide turkey

 , and served it alongside some perfect medium-rare ribeye steaks.
 She was able to enjoy the company and not spend the day stressed out in the kitchen, because Anova did the heavy lifting.
 Erika had multiple friends tell her that it was the best Thanksgiving spread they had ever been a part of.
 The caveat?
 She was sworn to secrecy so their Mother's and Grandmother's didn't find out!

 "Someone who hates carrots ate 1/2 pound of carrots in one sitting."

 Every Monday night Erika gets together with her friends to hang out and watch some reality TV.
 Since Erika is the sous vide guru, she cooks for the whole crew, and Anova makes it easier than ever.
 "Everyone I feed is so picky, so its been really cool to make things they actually like!
 Someone who hates carrots ate 1/2 pound of carrots in one sitting.
 I can make sure veggies are cooked perfectly.
 Generally things people are gun shy about chicken, pork chops, etc, all come out perfectly."